emcek/dcspy/README.md

 ## Aircraft and instruments
 There are to kinds of supported aircraft:
-* **Basic** - allow to assign all G-Keys of Logitech keyboard to aircraft's instruments in cockpit (all clickable cockpits supported by DCS-BIOS)
+* **Basic** - allow assigning all G-Keys of Logitech keyboard to aircraft's instruments in the cockpit (all clickable cockpits supported by DCS-BIOS)
 * **Advanced** - additionally can display some information on LCD (listed below)

 Why such way?
-Basically advanced support is for aircraft which I own and therefore can test it.
+Basically advanced support is for aircraft that I own and therefore can test it.

 # Advanced
 * F/A-18C Hornet UFC - Up Front Controller